leslieDLcy/double_event_dataset/README.md

         trace1 = trace1.copy().detrend(type='linear')
         trace2 = trace2.copy().detrend(type='linear')

-        # Now you can start compose them
+        # Now we can start compose the two traces.
-        # define how many artificial multi event traces you want:
+        # Define how many artificial multi-event traces you want:
         NUM_MULTIEVENT_TRACES = 3
-        # take the trace with more points:
+        # Take the trace with more points:
         maxtrace, mintrace = (trace1, trace2) if len(trace1) >= len(trace2) \
             else (trace2, trace1)
-        # take NUM_MULTIEVENT_TRACES random point indices from max_trace:
+        # Take NUM_MULTIEVENT_TRACES random point indices from max_trace:
         pts = np.random.choice(len(maxtrace), NUM_MULTIEVENT_TRACES, p=None)
-        # p above is a probability distribution with length=len(max_t).
+        # p above is the probability distribution used.
+None means: use
-        # None means: use linear distribution.
-Change as you like
-        # (see numpy doc in case)
+        # linear distribution.
+Change as you like (see numpy doc in case)

-        # create multi event traces:
+        # Create multi event traces:
         multievent_traces = []
         for pt_ in pts:
             # now overlap mintrace over maxtrace, starting at index `pt_`